What is a PEP?

 What is included in a PEP?

-The statutory guidance on Promoting the Education of Looked After children requires that a range of educational and developmental needs are covered in a PEP.
+The statutory guidance on Promoting the Education of Looked After Children requires that a range of educational and developmental needs are covered in a PEP.
 These include:

-• access to a nursery or other high quality early years provision that is appropriate to the child’s age and meets their identified developmental needs
+• Access to a nursery or other high quality early years provision that is appropriate to the child’s age and meets their identified developmental needs

-• on-going catch-up support for those who have fallen behind with school work
+• On-going catch-up support for those who have fallen behind with school work

-• provision of immediate suitable education where a child is not in school
+• Provision of immediate suitable education where a child is not in school

-• transition support needs where needed, such as when a child begins to attend a new school or returns to school or when a child has a plan for permanence and may change schools as part of that plan
+• Transition support needs where needed, such as when a child begins to attend a new school or returns to school or when a child has a plan for permanence and may change schools as part of that plan

-• This includes: support to achieve expected levels of progress for the relevant national curriculum key stage and to complete an appropriate range of approved qualifications
+• Support needed to help the child realise their short and long-term academic achievements and aspirations.
+This includes support to achieve expected levels of progress for the relevant national curriculum key stage and to complete an appropriate range of approved qualifications

 • Careers advice and guidance and financial information about further and higher education, training and employment